CodeDotJS/bruh/README.md

 <p align="center"><img width="30%" src="images/E216.svg" alt=""></p>

----

 - __Description__

-Bash script to open the GitHub repository of a cloned repo in your browser.
-It works from any directory within the repository or by specifying the repository folder as an argument.
+ Bash script to open a GitHub repository in your browser from any directory within the repository or by specifying the repository folder as an argument.
+It also supports setting your username for quickly accessing your repositories.

 <br>